• who is Harry?

 Rinker is often quoted in the nation’s leading magazines and newspapers such as Business Week, Chicago Tribune, The (Cleveland) Plain Dealer, Newsday, New York Times, U.S. News & World Report, Wall Street Journal, Washington Post, and USA Today.
 The Associated Press, Chicago Tribune, Knight-Ridder, and Reuters have circulated feature articles to the newspaper media about Rinker and his collections.

-In addition, Rinker makes numerous guest appearances at antiques shows, trade shows and exhibitions, home and garden shows, educational institutions, and museum and historic sites where he lectures and/or conducts verbal appraisal clinics.
+Rinker makes numerous guest appearances at antiques shows, trade shows and exhibitions, home and garden shows, educational institutions, and museums and historic sites where he lectures and/or conducts verbal appraisal clinics.
 He also leads an occasional antiques and collectibles seminar cruise.

 Internet, insurance, and publishing companies utilize Rinker’s consulting services.
 Rinker also works with corporate and private clients in the areas of collection management, valuation, and market analysis.

-Rinker is a dedicated accumulator, acquiring material in over 250 categories.
-His principal interests are Pennsylvania German material, objects associated with the Moravians, memorabilia of the American canal era, TV cowboy heroes with special emphasis on Hopalong Cassidy, and jigsaw puzzles and associated ephemera, a collection that now exceeds 5,000 examples.
+Rinker is a dedicated accumulator.
+His principal interests are Pennsylvania German material, objects associated with the Moravians, memorabilia of the American canal era, TV cowboy heroes with emphasis on Hopalong Cassidy, and advertising jigsaw puzzles and associated ephemera.

 Items from Rinker’s private collection have been featured in a number of exhibitions among which are: “Hopalong Cassidy: King of the Cowboy Merchandisers” (American Museum of the Moving Image, New York, 1994-95; Cowboy Hall of Fame, Oklahoma City, 1995), “Hoppy, Gene, and the Lone Ranger” (Gene Autry Museum of Western Heritage, Los Angeles, 1991), “The Pennsylvania German Influence” (Philadelphia, Houston and San Francisco, 1982), the 1976 “United States Bicentennial Exhibition” in Moscow, and at numerous museums, historical societies, and antiques shows.

-Rinker has a BA from Lehigh University, an MA from Washington University of St. Louis, an MFA in Professional Writing from Western Connecticut State University, and a Ph.D. in American Decorative Arts with minors in American History and History of Science / History of Technology from Breyer State University.
-His distinguished twelve-year career as a museum professional began as director of archival research for Historic Bethlehem and culminated as executive director the Montgomery Country (PA) Federation of Historical Societies.
-Rinker also serves as an adjunct professor in English at Norwalk Community College in Norwalk, CT, and instructor in Communications at Lincoln College of New England, Southington, CT.
+Rinker has a BA from Lehigh University, an MA from Washington University of St. Louis, an MFA in Professional Writing from Western Connecticut State University, and a PhD in American Decorative Arts with minors in American History and History of Science / History of Technology from Breyer State University.
+His distinguished twelve-year career as a museum professional began as director of archival research for Historic Bethlehem and culminated as executive director of the Montgomery County (PA) Federation of Historical Societies.

 back to top